TechnicallyWilliams/HelloScala/README.md

 import helloScala.HelloWorld
 import org.scalatest.{FlatSpec, Matchers}

-class exampleSpec extends FlatSpec with Matchers  {
+class helloScalaTest extends FlatSpec with Matchers  {
  behavior of "helloScala project"

   it should "compute text message" in {